Corporate Governance

 The roles of Chairman and Chief Executive Officer are split in accordance with best practice.
 The Chairman has the responsibility of ensuring that the Board discharges its responsibilities.
 The Chairman is also responsible for the leadership and effective working of the Board, for setting the Board agenda, and ensuring that Directors receive accurate, timely and clear information.
 No one individual has unfettered powers of decision.

-The two Executive Directors are comprised of a Chief Executive Officer (“CEO”) and Finance Director.
+The two Executive Directors are comprised of a Chief Executive Officer (“CEO”) and Chief Technical Officer (“CTO”) .
 The CEO has the overall responsibility for creating, planning, implementing, and integrating the strategic direction of the Company.
 This includes responsibility for all components and departments of a business.
-The CEO to ensures that the organisation's leadership maintains constant awareness of both the external and internal competitive landscape, opportunities for expansion, customer base, markets, new industry developments and standards.
+The CEO ensures that the organisation's leadership maintains constant awareness of both the external and internal competitive landscape, opportunities for expansion, customer base, markets, new industry developments and standards.

 Principle and Approach of the Board

-UKOG is committed to achieve and maintain high standards of governance.
+UKOG is committed to achieving and maintaining high standards of governance.
 As such, the Board has chosen to adopt the QCA code.
 Detailed below is how the Board applies the 10 principles of Corporate Governance, which form part of the QCA code.

 Principle One